Revisiting Natural Gradient for Deep Networks: Discussion and conclusions

 \subsubsection{Acknowledgments}

-We would like to thank the developers of Theano~\citep{bergstra+al:2010-scipy,Bastien-Theano-2012}.
+We would like to thank the developers of Theano~\citep{bergstra+al:2010-scipy,Bastien-Theano-2012} and Guillaume Desjardins and Yann Dauphin for their insightful comments.
 We would also like to thank NSERC, Compute Canada, and Calcul Qu\'ebec for providing computational resources.
-Razvan Pascanu is supported by DeepMind Fellowship.
+Razvan Pascanu is supported by a DeepMind Fellowship.

 { }